How to Get Rid of Stress Belly

-If you’ve been doing everything right, like exercising regularly and eating healthy, but still seem to carry excess weight in your midsection, this could be a case of the stress belly.
-Of course, there can be other factors that can contribute to a stubborn belly, such as genetics, food intolerances, or a slowing metabolism.
-However, excess belly fat due to stress is much more common than you think.
+If you tend to carry excess weight in your midsection, this could be related to stress and hormonal impacts.
+Of course, other factors can contribute to a stubborn belly, such as genetics, food intolerances, or a slowing metabolism.

 Let’s take a quick dive into some science.
 Our health coaches explained how stress can lead to weight gain due to increased appetite, insulin resistance, and inflammation.
-But more specifically, studies show that stress-induced cortisol is linked to abdominal fat distribution.
+But more specifically, studies show that high levels of the body's main stress hormone-cortisol-is linked to abdominal fat distribution.

 While stubborn excess belly fat is just one visible indicator, here are some signs that it may be caused by stress: